John-Duria/Azure---Network---Protocols/README.md

     Press Ctrl+C in the Command Prompt or PowerShell to stop the continuous ping.

-How to use Wireshark to capture and analyze SSH traffic
+How to use Wireshark to capture and analyze SSH traffic steps:

 Step 1: Filter for SSH Traffic Only in Wireshark